 If you’re looking for tablecloths and candlelight…

 Beast + Barrel Gastro Smokehouse offers a new take on some old favorites.
 Snack on the "jerky of the day" at the bar or feast on beer can whole chicken for dinner.
 A long-time Northshore favorite is Sushi Nabe.
 Owner/Chef Yasushi Watanabe was one of the first to introduce Chattanooga to raw fish in the late ‘90s, combining his knowledge as a classically trained Japanese chef with an understanding of what Southerners want (fried).
-Another great option is FIVE, which offers a simple menu of five appetizers, five entrees, five red and five white wines, and five beers while featuring seafood from their own market in Destin, FL.

-Another newcomer, Embargo '62, embraces our new fascination with all things Cuban.
+A newcomer to the area, Embargo '62, embraces our new fascination with all things Cuban.
 This restaurant and cantina features authentic Cuban dishes, desserts, and craft cocktails.
 Take a sip of an authentic Hemingway Royale cocktail or try the tasty Lechon Completa with Congi and Sweet Plantains for a taste of the real Cuba.
 Outdoor seating is plentiful and the indoor restaurant/bar has the genuine Caribbean atmosphere.